 There are many ways that your reentry team can work with your church to provide positive relationships and support for ex-prisoners recovering from addictions.
+Contact your local Prison Fellowship staff at 800-251-7411 to learn more about reentry needs in your community and to connect with others involved in reentry ministry.

 Remember that coming back to the old neighborhood and seeing familiar places and former friends is likely to trigger the old cravings for drugs and alcohol.
 It is vital for the church to provide new friendships and meaningful activities that encourage continued sobriety.